Diploma in Cybersecurity & Digital Forensics (N94)

 This module is designed to help students keep abreast of the latest AI developments in cybersecurity, to stay current and relevant in the fast-moving industry.
 To achieve this objective, the syllabus for this module will be guided by AI research and feedback from industry partners, and both seminar-style and hands-on workshop teaching approaches may be adopted depending on the nature of the topic covered.

-Specialization in Cloud Security
+Cloud Security Specialisation

 Cloud Architecture and Technologies (4 Credit Units)